wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.7 =
+* New: Support up to WordPress 5.9.2
+* New: Feature to upload backups to Google Drive (PRO) #1453
+* New: Add filter wpstg.frontend.showLoginForm to force disable login form for the staging / backup site access #1577
+* New: Option to schedule a backup without creating one (PRO) #1588
+* Enh: Improve backup schedules error reporting by showing cron related notice on backups page and sending schedules error report mails (PRO) #1588
+* Enh: Improve subdirectory WordPress install detection by adding support for idn(internationalized domain names) #1564
+* Enh: Change backup lock process mechanism from using database to file based lock #1561
+* Enh: Make files & folders exclude filters work on WordPress root directory #1606
+* Enh: Remove old database only backup before PUSH process (PRO) #1608
+* Enh: Exclude .htaccess from root directory only during cloning process #1616
+* Enh: Don't backup table wp_wpstg_queue table (PRO Version) #1624
+* Update: Bump minimist from 1.2.5 to 1.2.6 in /tests/js #1627
+* Update: Bump postcss from 8.2.10 to 8.2.13 in /src/assets #1547
+* Update: Bump mustache/mustache from 2.13.0 to 2.14.1 #1543
+* Update: Bump nanoid from 3.1.22 to 3.3.1 in /src/assets #1626
+* Fix: Correctly set multisite subsites urls with www prefix when cloning and restoring a backup (PRO) #1567
+* Fix: Backup error "OutOfRangeException" was never caught when insert query exceeds max allowed packet size (PRO)  #1570
+* Fix: Add backup logic to check extended query string size against max allowed packet size which otherwise leads to a fatal error (PRO) #1570
+* Fix: Handle critical error if WP STAGINGS settings get corrupted.
+Give option to restore default settings #1602
+* Fix: Recreate cron jobs of existing backup plans when adding a new backup schedules (PRO) #1588
+* Fix: Enqueue a failed task/item again and set the queue's offset to the end of file #1609
+* Fix: Stop cloning if destination directory/clone name already exists #1607
+* Fix: Continue cloning process even if copying a table failed #1578
+* Fix: Don't remove freemius options if entire multisite is cloned.
+Prevents a fatal error.
+(PRO) #1629
+#1638

 = 2.9.6 =
 * New: Support up to WordPress 5.9.1